OpenGenus/Find.Your.Purpose/README.md

 # Helping people to get breastfeeding support

 * [La Leche League](http://www.llli.org/): To help mothers worldwide to breastfeed through mother-to-mother support, encouragement, information, and education, and to promote a better understanding of breastfeeding as an important element in the healthy development of the baby and mother.

+# Helping people to fight for rights and freedom

+* [Amenesty International](https://www.amnesty.org/en/): Amnesty International is an organisation focused on human rights.
+The organisation claims to have over 7 million members and supporters around the world.

 ---